NCAR/python-tutorial/source/tutorials/yourfirst.rst

 .. seealso::

-   You can watch a video recording of `Part II <https://youtu.be/5z6-t62x7Xs>`_ of this tutorial online, and we have a write-up of the `question and answer session following Part II, as well <https://ncar.github.io/xdev/posts/python-tutorial-faq-part-2/>`_.
+   You can watch a video recording of `"Creating a Data Dictionary" <https://youtu.be/5z6-t62x7Xs>`_ online, and we have a write-up of the `question and answer session following this section, as well <https://ncar.github.io/xdev/posts/python-tutorial-faq-part-2/>`_.

 ..